NewGamezzz/espnet/doc/espnet3/data_preparation.md

+---
+title: ESPnet3: Data Preparation with Providers and Runners
+author:
+  name: "Masao Someki"
+date: 2025-11-26
+---

-## ESPnet3: Data Preparation with Providers and Runners
+## 🧪 ESPnet3: Data Preparation with Providers and Runners

 ESPnet3 replaces the shell-script based pipelines from ESPnet2 with a unified Python workflow.
 Datasets, feature extraction, and data cleaning are performed